 1. Be Organized and Set Guidelines

 Create a system or process for hiring, discussing and submission of work outputs.
-Make sure that the virtual sales assistant is well trained on your system and processes and reinforce this system with applicable guidelines so that they understand how complete your projects.
+Make sure that the remote sales assistant is well trained on your system and processes and reinforce this system with applicable guidelines so that they understand how complete your projects.
 Being organized and firm with your guidelines shows the assistant that you value the project and expect them to do the same.

 We highly recommend that you also leverage the task management system that's built into your CRM or another software that you prefer.
 This will help you and your remote sales assistant track the status of all your activities and prevent tasks from slipping through the cracks.

 2. Be Clear About Your Expectations

 The salesperson should always paint a clear picture of what he expects from the assistant – the quality of work, the details involved and other requirements that he would want from the project output.
 Being vague risks resentment on both sides – it wastes the time and effort of the assistant and brings frustration to the sales rep. When discussing a project, give the most detailed job description that you can.
 Better yet, supplement this with examples of the type of work you expect.

 To maximize efficiency, thoroughly document routine sales processes that your assistant can do everyday without you having to constantly give them instructions.
 Here are some processes that are easy to standardize and offload: